Contingency Account for Victims of Human Trafficking

 - Recognizing the Signs of a Trafficking Victim, posted on TraffickedNoMore.org

-- How to Identify Victims of Human Trafficking while Traveling: CNN article and video posted July 30, 2015 at LVRJ.com.
+- How to Identify Victims of Human Trafficking while Traveling: CNN article and video posted at CNN.com.

 For information on the Contingency Account for Victims of Human Trafficking, please email the Office of Community Partnerships and Grants at GMU@dhhs.nv.gov.